The Big Picture

 British Studies is a four week summer study abroad program based in the UK and Europe.
 British Studies is based on the concept of an active learning community, using immersive teaching by local experts and professors, combined with in-depth student research.
-Our program resides and teaches in London and at least one other major UK or European city.
+Our program resides and teaches in London and at least one other major UK city.
 Students earn six (6) hours of university credit.

 How many students will be on British Studies?

 British Studies usually has 150-175 students each summer.